About NOAA Climate.gov

 Steve Ansari (NESDIS/NCEI), Matt Austin (NOAA WOC), Dave Eslinger (NOS/CSC), Christina Lief (NESDIS/NCEI), Jason Marshall (NOS/CSC), Kevin O’Brien (OAR/PMEL), and Jebb Stewart (OAR/ESRL)

 LuAnn Dahlman (Collabralink Technologies, Inc; contractor to OAR/CPO), product development

 Peg Steffen (NOS/CED), professional development & product development

 Bruce Moravchik (NOS/CED), professional development & product development

 Tamara Shapiro Ledley (TERC), Marian Grogan (TERC), Elisabeth Sylvan (TERC), Susan Buhr (CIRES, University of Colorado, Boulder), Anne Gold (CIRES, University of Colorado, Boulder), Susan Lynds, (CIRES, University of Colorado, Boulder), Cathy Manduca (SERC, Carleton College), and Sean Fox (SERC, Carleton College).

-The NOAA Climate.gov project began as a rapid prototyping collaboration among staff from four NOAA offices: the Climate Program Office, the National Climatic Data Center, the Coastal Services Center, and the Climate Prediction Center.
+The NOAA Climate.gov project began as a rapid prototyping collaboration among staff from four NOAA offices: the Climate Program Office, the National Centers for Environmental Information, the Coastal Services Center, and the Climate Prediction Center.
 A prototype was first published in February 2010 so we could gather feedback to help us develop and evolve Climate.gov in user-driven ways.